 Stage 1: A painless sore on the mouth or sex organs

-Stage 3: Severe disease, or death
+Stage 3: Severe diseases such as paralysis, damage to internal organs, blindness, or death

 American Social Health Association STD Hotline 919-361-8488 www.ashastd.org